Installation

 1. PETSc using the correct version, including the external packages SUPERLU_DIST, MUMPS, PASTIX and UMFPACK (Suitesparse).
 These are all direct solvers that we use for 2D simulations, or as coarse grid solvers, so they are useful to have.
 If you happen to have compilation errors with some of them (e.g., mumps), it is also ok to only have one direct solver.

 3. Microsoft Visual Studio Code, which is by far the best debugger/development environment at the moment.
-Useful plugins: C/C++ with Intellisense (debugging LaMEM code), Python, Remote SSH (great if you want to change LaMEM inut scripts on a remote server)
+Useful plugins: C/C++ with Intellisense (debugging LaMEM code), Julia, Remote SSH (great if you want to change LaMEM inut scripts on a remote server)

 4. Paraview for visualizations.